lucash-h/CSC360/Tutorials/T2-Files/Tutorial-2.md

 (Empty history - no output)
 ```

 Challenge yourself!
 Think of other edge cases that might misbehave and cause terrifying problems.
+Solutions to this challenge will be posted after all tutorials conclude.